great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 ```
 Completeness checklist for ExpectColumnValuesToMatchSomeCriteria:
-  ✔ library_metadata object exists
+  ✔ Has a library_metadata object
     Has a docstring, including a one-line short description
     Has at least one positive and negative example case
-    Core logic exists and passes tests on at least one Execution Engine
+    Has core logic and passes tests on at least one Execution Engine
+    Has basic input validation and type checking
     Has all four statement Renderers: question, descriptive, prescriptive, diagnostic
-    Has default ParameterBuilders and Domain hooks to support Profiling
-    Core logic exists and passes tests for all applicable Execution Engines and backends
+    Has core logic that passes tests for all applicable Execution Engines and SQL dialects
-    All Renderers exist and produce typed output
-    Linting for type hints and other code standards passes
-    Input validation exists
+  ✔ Passes all linting checks
+    Has a full suite of tests, as determined by project code standards
+    Has passed a manual review by a code owner for code standards and style guides
 ```

 When in doubt, the next step to implement is the first one that doesn't have a ✔ next to it.
 This guide covers the first four steps on the checklist.